-After updating Chrome browser to latest version if you’re seeing an Aw, Snap! page with error code “STATUS_INVALID_IMAGE_HASH” while opening website?
+After updating Chrome and Edge browser to the latest version if you’re seeing an Aw, Snap! page with error code “STATUS_INVALID_IMAGE_HASH” while opening website?
 You’re not alone!

-In our previous blog post, we shared about Chrome STATUS_ACCESS_VIOLATION error, and now users reporting about another issue on Google forum (for example) where when users are trying to open websites, they’re seeing Aw, Snap page having error code: STATUS_INVALID_IMAGE_HASH in Chrome v81.0.4044.92.
-Again, there’s not actually information about what causing the issue.
+In our previous blog post, we shared about Chrome STATUS_ACCESS_VIOLATION error, and now users reporting about another issue on Google forum (for example) where when users are trying to open websites, they’re seeing Aw, Snap page having error code: STATUS_INVALID_IMAGE_HASH in Chrome and Edge v81.
+Again, there’s not actually information about what caused the issue.

 As of writing this blog post, there’s no official solution or update with fix rolled out by the Google.
 In the meantime, to fix this issue, we came up with a quick workaround which you can use.
 Here’s what you need to do:

 In the Start menu search bar, you need to type regedit and when it appears in the search results, click to open it.

 When UAC dialog box appear, click Yes to continue.

 In the Registry editor, you need to go to following key: